AdobeDocs/release-notes.en/current.md

     * **Use local development environment to create Document of Record (DoR)**

-      You can use an XDP as a Document of Record template on Cloud Service instances and AEM Forms as a Cloud Service SDK (Local development environment).
+      You can use an XDP as a [!UICONTROL Document of Record] template on Cloud Service instances and AEM Forms as a Cloud Service SDK (Local development environment).
 Previously, the support was limited to Cloud Service instances only.

   * **Experience Manager Commerce as a Cloud Service**